dicotips/mit_xpro_pacmen/README.md

 :ceuta_melilla: [README.md en Español](README-ES.md)
 # Description

 The Pacmen Project is part of assignments for the Week 7 in the [Professional Certificate in Coding: Full Stack Development with MERN](https://xpro.mit.edu/programs/program-v1:xPRO+PCCx+R1/).
-In this project, I use javascript to show how the Pacman opens and closes his mouth using.
+In this project, I use javascript to show how the Pacman opens and closes his mouth.
 This object is injected through a Factory Pattern into DOM and the speed can be updated dynamically.

 ### License: [MIT License](https://opensource.org/licenses/MIT)
 ## How to Run